 - Information you provide to us when you request information or research materials, and participate in promotions, contests or giveaways.

-Please note that we do not attempt to collect Personal Information from children.
+Please note that we do not attempt to collect Personal Information from children under the age of 16.
 Personal information sent to us which appears to be from a child will be deleted.
 We cannot always determine if a visitor to our website or the sender of an e-mail is a child, but we will exert our best efforts to do so.

 How We Use Personal Information